These 5 Habits Are Wrecking Your Skin—Here's What Experts Say to Do Instead

 If you're going to have your daily latte, why not make it good for your skin, too?
 This turmeric-and-matcha blend contains nutrients that support energy, focus, metabolism, immunity, gut health, and of course, glowing skin.

-WelleCo's daily supplement is formulated with 45 plant-based nutrients that are supposed to nourish, brighten and firm skin, and reduce visible signs of aging.
-To use, add two teaspoons to water daily.
+WelleCo's daily supplement is formulated with nutrients that are supposed to nourish, brighten and firm skin, and reduce visible signs of aging.
+To use, add two teaspoons to water, almond milk, coconut water, or a smoothie daily.

 Photo:Claudia Totir/Getty Images

 Getting the recommended servings of vegetables will help your overall health.
 "In general, eating a clean and plant-based diet with fresh fruits and vegetables is healthier, as they are full of fiber, low-fat, and low-sugar, thus stabilizing insulin levels.
 Spikes in insulin can also cause acne," Sonia Badreshia-Bansal, MD, FAAD, a board-certified dermatologist in private practice, told us.
 Leafy greens are always a good option.

 Photo:Vesna Jovanovic/EyeEm/Getty Images